sej2020/E-INsights-Interpolation/README.md

 1. run `conda install pip` and then `where pip` or `which -a pip` to locate pip executable path in conda environment
 2. run `(your pip executable path ending with .exe) install nixtla`
 3. go to https://nixtlaverse.nixtla.io/nixtla/docs/getting-started/setting_up_your_api_key.html and follow procedure 2b.

+To be able to use TimesFM:
+1. clone the [TimesFM repo](https://github.com/google-research/timesfm/tree/master) to the same parent folder as this repo
+2. complete the TimesFM environment setup
+3. install pytorch, seaborn, and dotenv into the TimesFM environment
+4. run scripts in the E-INsights-Interpolation from the TimesFM environment